axpro/ne-theme-framework-dev/README.md

 This will install Bower and Gulp locally as this is the only so far to make it build correctly on ContinuousPHP.

-Note: if you have Phing installed globally, you can also simple use the command:
+Note: if you have Phing installed globally, you can also use the command:

 ```
 $ phing